sneakysneak/docs/pages/connector-authentication/google-v2.md

 Sign up for a Google account, or log into your existing account if you have one, then go to the [Google Cloud Platform](https://console.developers.google.com/) to create your Project, and enable the relevant Google APIs.

-*	click your organisation name at the top to open a popup showing your existing Projects, if any:
+Step 1 - Click your organisation name at the top to open a popup showing your existing Projects, if any:

 ![](./images/google-auth-1.png)

-*	click NEW PROJECT in the top right:
+Step 2 -	Take the option to create a  NEW PROJECT in the top right:

 ![](./images/google-auth-2.png)